Zichqec/YAYA_Fundamentals/module_03_flow_control/08_brackets_and_modifiers.md

 When we add `pool` to the function, all of the dialogues are given an equal chance to be chosen instead of it being affected by the brackets.
 So it has a 16.6% chance to output `red`, 16.6% chance to output `green`, 16.6% chance to output `blue`, etc. Each dialogue has a 16.6% chance to be chosen.

 There is also the `melt` modifier.
-This is similar to the `parallel` function mentioned in the previous lesson; any arrays within a function that has a melt modifier will have each element used as a separate output candidate.
+Just like the `pool` modifier, this attaches to other modifiers, like `melt_nonoverlap`, `melt_array`, etc. This is similar to the `parallel` function mentioned in the previous lesson; any arrays within a function that has a melt modifier will have each element used as a separate output candidate.
 This is primarily used with the second way of writing function modifiers.

 IMPORTANT NOTE: at the time of writing, this is currently bugged.
 So, take this one with a grain of salt.
 But what I am describing here is, to the best of my knowledge, the intended effect.